dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control/IDOR/IDOR_LAB/Writing-A-Report.md

   <img width="1414" height="683" alt="reproduction-step-8-image" src="https://github.com/user-attachments/assets/4a750fcc-b77e-4ab3-8a76-407aebd8362c" />
   <li>As User-B, send the following POST request in order to update User-A's post.
 Notice you get a 200 response, indicating User-B successfully updated User-A's post.</li>
   <ul>
     <li>You must replace the {ENTER_ATTACKER_sessionId_COOKIE_HERE} placeholder with the Attacker's sessionId cookie.
-You can find this in Burpsuite History in requests sent by the Attacker user.</li>
+You can find this in Burpsuite HTTP History in requests sent by the Attacker user.</li>
     <li>You must replace the {ENTER_VICTIM_postId_HERE} placeholder with the Victim's postId we collected in Step 8.</li>
   </ul>
   <code>